sakimarquis/llm_neurofeedback/README.md

 python main_predexp.py --config_s llama3_8b --config_e qwen2.5_7b --dataset commonsense --pred_exp_end -1
 ```

-Use `--*_end -1` to process the full dataset; omit or change the value for quick smoke tests.
-Inspect the corresponding directory in `results/` to verify `.pkl` caches and `.png/.pdf` plots.

 ## Running on Slurm
 1. Review `submit.slurm`, `submit_imit.slurm`, and `submit_pred.slurm` before submission:
    - Update `#SBATCH` directives (`--account`, `-q/--partition`, `--gres`, `--mem-per-gpu`, `--time`, log output path).
    - Ensure `module load` and `conda activate` lines match your cluster environment; point to the environment created above.
    - Create the log directory referenced by `#SBATCH -o` (e.g., `mkdir -p temp`) or change it.
    - Uncomment or swap the `python main_*.py` invocation if you adapt a template for another stage.

 2. Submit jobs with the same flags used locally.
 Examples:
    ```bash
    sbatch submit.slurm --model llama3_8b --dataset commonsense
    sbatch submit_imit.slurm --model llama3_8b --dataset commonsense --pc 1
    sbatch submit_pred.slurm --config_s llama3_8b --config_e qwen2.5_7b --dataset commonsense --pc 1
    ```
-3. Monitor logs under the path supplied to `#SBATCH -o` and confirm `results/<model>/<dataset>/` fills with the expected artifacts.

-## Outputs and Next Steps
-- Hidden-state arrays, classifier checkpoints, and score tables are stored as `.pkl` files; plots are saved as `.png`/`.pdf`.
-- Use `plot_imit.py` and `plot_pred.py` to regenerate figures from cached runs.
-- For new datasets, add a README under `data/custom/<dataset_name>/` documenting provenance and preprocessing.
-- Validate code changes by running the smallest representative experiment (`--*_end -1`) and reviewing updated artifacts in `results/`.